-The average temperature in June is 27 °C (80 °F) and in January is 21°C (70°F), with northeastern prevailing wind speed of about 9 knots.
+The average temperature in June is 27 °C (80 °F) and in January is 21°C (70°F), with a northeastern prevailing wind speed of about 9 knots.

 The rainy season lasts between May and October, with most of the precipitation occurring during brief summer showers.

-Punta Rocas, Indicas, Surfer's Beach (Gregory Town), Garbanzo and Willawahs are the best surf spots in Bahamas and might offer you hours of pleasure.
+Punta Rocas, Indicas, Surfer's Beach (Gregory Town), Garbanzo, and Willawahs are the best surf spots in the Bahamas and might offer you hours of pleasure.